Spring Planting Checklist by Zone (2026)

 Use our free planting calendar to get personalized planting dates for 50+ vegetables, herbs, and flowers based on your zip code.

-Want detailed, region-specific gardening advice?
-Our Harvest Home Guides books include month-by-month planting schedules, companion planting charts, pest management, and more — tailored to your USDA zone.
+Want the complete regional strategy?
+Our 10-book series includes month-by-month planting schedules, companion planting charts, pest management, and 50+ crop profiles — calibrated to your USDA zone and climate.